TACC/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

 ..
 Note::

     Prerequisites
-	This section uses the Vista compute cluster to run Apptainer.
-An active allocation on Vista is required, though most content will apply to any system that supports Apptainer.
+	This section uses the Frontera compute cluster to run Apptainer.
+An active allocation on Frontera is required, though most content will apply to any system that supports Apptainer.

 At face value, Apptainer is an alternative container implementation to Docker that has an overlapping set of features but some key differences as well.
 Apptainer is commonly available on shared clusters,